 It is separate from the School's adopted procedures regarding grievances.
-Individuals should not use the whistleblowing procedure to raise grievances about their personal circumstances, such as the way they have been treated at work.
+Individuals should not use the whistleblowing procedure to raise grievances relating to their own personal circumstances, such as the way they have been treated at work.
 In those cases, the School's Grievance Procedure or Anti-Bullying Policy should be used, as appropriate.
 If you are uncertain whether something is within the scope of this procedure you should seek advice from the Head or the Bursar.